Beddgelert Forest, near Porthmadog

 Peaceful forest in the heart of Snowdonia National...

-There are also many features of historic and archaeological interest, including an Iron Age hill fort and the remains of several round houses.
+There are also many features of archaeological interest, including an Iron Age hill fort and the remains of several ancient round huts.

 Coedydd Aber is a National Nature Reserve.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.